pilate/cassandra-http-seedprovider/README.md

 2. Copy jar to Cassandra lib folder (for example: /usr/share/cassandra/lib/)
 3. Change SeedProvider to org.apache.cassandra.locator.HttpSeedProvider
 4. Add "urls" key/value to parameters
+5. Host a comma separated list of seeds at the provided URL(s)

 ## Example config